beercss/beercss/README.md

 </html>
 ```

-**We recommend use the material-dynamic-colors only when your app needs to change theme at runtime.**
+**We recommend using the material-dynamic-colors only when your app needs to change theme at runtime.**

 # Documentation